 The Results Of Our Church Live Streaming

-We normally have around 30 people view our live stream but 3 weeks ago we broke a record.
+We usually have around 30 people view our live stream, but three weeks ago we broke a record.
 126 views.
-That was way more than the amount of people we had in church!
+That was way more than the number of people we had in church!
 How awesome is that?

 We have had people comment that they appreciate what we are doing.
 These are people who do not attend our church.

 So is church live streaming worth it?
 In my opinion, it is more than worth it?
 What do you think?